Kirsten Stallknecht

 Kirsten Stallknecht (1937 – 4 May 2021) was a Danish nurse who served as President of the International Council of Nurses.
 She received the 2013 Christiane Reimann prize from the ICN.
+Stallknecht was made a Knight of the Order of the Dannebrog and a Knight of the 1st degree.
+A prize offered in her name rewards nurses who engage in free speech.